 Lacrimal System Surgery (DCR Surgery)

-Tear duct surgery involves the exploration and reconstruction of the tear ducts that normally drain tears from the ocular surface into the nose and mouth.
+Tear duct surgery or Dacryocystorhinostomy (DCR surgery) involves the exploration and reconstruction of the tear ducts that normally drain tears from the ocular surface into the nose and mouth.
 Excessive tearing is a common complaint Dr. Zoumalan evaluates in his patients.
 Excessive tearing can result from a variety of causes and his role is to evaluate the tear duct system and to make sure your symptoms are not a direct result of a stenosis or obstruction within the tear duct system.
 The lacrimal system is also referred to as the nasolacrimal system, tear duct system, or lacrimal drainage apparatus.
 It is a drainage system that allows tears from the ocular surface to drain down into the nasopharynx.
 Patients can be present with problems within the lacrimal system which can result in a stenosis or a blockage anywhere throughout the passageway.
 Patients usually are present with tearing in that particular eye and may or may not have a history of recurrent infections.
 See below for an anatomic diagram of the nasolacrimal duct.

 Diagram adapted from: Zoumalan, C.I, Olmos, A. Cockerham, K.P.
 Eyelids and Lacrimal System.
 In Agarwal A, ed.: Color Atlas of Ophthlamology, Second Edition: New York, NY: Thieme Medical Publishers; 2009.